PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/final-steps.md

 Once this step is done, update the Release Tracker GitHub issue by ticking the "Available for upgrade" box.

+{{% notice tip %}}
+The release note announcing the new version can be published after this change is effective.
+Please verify https://api.prestashop.com/xml/channel.xml file status.
+You might need to wait for the cache to be cleared.
+{{% /notice %}}

 ## 2. Create Docker images for the new version

 * Checkout the [project][docker-repository], install the project and create a new branch